SpicyGengu/Magic_Stars_Campaign/NPC's/Tim Tom.md

 #Yarrow_Dessert #NPC
 A postman.
 Just a man making sure the people of [[Crows Point]] get their mail.
 He's just a community man.
 One could say that [[Crows Postal Office]] is the only official establish in [[Crows Point]].
+# Notes
+- If asked about [[Grimshot]]'s mail he will had him a few dozen expired contracts.